HTC Evo 4G: Battery and power

 The device comes pre-installed with a 1500 mAh Li-ion rechargeable battery that is designed to be user-replaceable.
-The battery is interchangeable with batteries from the HTC Incredible, HTC Touch Pro 2, HTC Arrive, and HTC Hero (CDMA).
-Stand by for the pre installed battery is 146 h. and talk time is 5 hr and 12 min.
+The battery is interchangeable with the HTC Incredible, HTC Touch Pro 2, HTC Arrive, and HTC Hero (CDMA).
+Standby for the pre-installed battery is 146 hours. and talk time is 5 hours and 12 min.

 Software

-The device sports the HTC Sense user interface that runs on top of the Android operating system and presents information through the Android desktop widgets and application, and includes launchers, app drawer, and lock screen replacements.
+The device has the HTC Sense user interface that runs on top of the Android operating system and presents information through the Android desktop widgets and application, and includes launchers, app drawer, and lock screen replacements.
 Sense also brings a modified browser and home screen as well.
 The device first came with Android OS 2.1 "Eclair" although Android OS 2.2 "Froyo" has since been rolled out through OTA (Over-The-Air) making it the third device to officially run "Froyo" and the first to be officially rolled out by a US network.
 Exactly a year after the phone's official release, the EVO received an update to Android 2.3.3 (Gingerbread).
-The software could be manually installed by searching for a software update, and began being pushed to HTC EVOs across Sprint on June 6, 2011.
+The software could be manually installed by searching for a software update and began being pushed to HTC EVOs across Sprint on June 6, 2011.
 Improvements aside from the upgraded Android OS include a fix for battery issues, increases battery life, includes the ability to sync multiple Gmail accounts, and a few user interface tweaks.
 A second update was pushed by Sprint on June 20, 2011, fixing magnetometer (compass) issues, Netflix streaming, voicemail notifications, and hearing aid compatibility.
-The Phone (like many of the phones from this year) did NOT officially get the Android Ice Cream Sandwich Update.
-Only getting the 2010 versions of Android.
+The phone (like many of the phones from this year) did not officially get the Android Ice Cream Sandwich Update, only getting the 2010 versions of Android.

 The EVO has also seen support from the developer community with Android versions including Ice Cream Sandwich 4.0, Jelly Bean 4.1 - 4.3, and finally KitKat 4.4, some of which are available with HTC Sense while other available versions are based on stock Android.
 As of the end of 2016, there is very little, if any, support from the community due to the age of the device and the fact that more recent versions of Android (5.0+) on this device may not run.